Mike Schnitker: Early career

-Schnitker played football for Lakewood, he was also active as a wrestler.
+Schnitker played football for Lakewood High School and was also active as a wrestler.
 He won in 1964 a Class AAA championship.
-He signed in April 1965 a letter of intent for the University of Colorado Boulder.
+He signed a letter of intent in April 1965 for the University of Colorado Boulder.
 He played as a defensive end for Colorado.
-In 1967 he won with Calorado the 1967 Bluebonnet Bowl but didn't play because of a knee-injury and went into surgery.
+In 1967 his team won the 1967 Bluebonnet Bowl, but Schnitker didn't play because of a knee-injury and went into surgery.
 He was selected UPI All-Big Eight Second Team Defense and a AP All-Big Eight First Team Defensive.
 He also got an honorable mention for the All-America Teams.

-He started the 1968 season playing with an "Iron Boot" after his injury last season and switched to linebacker.
-He got selected Big Eight Lineman of the week in October 1968 after a game against Iowa State.
-He was after the season selected as AP All-Big Eight Second Team Defensive.
-In December 1968 he was selected for the California all-opponents team, together with teammate Mike Montler to play in the Hula Bowl as part of the South team.
+He started the 1968 season playing with an "Iron Boot" after his injury the prior season and switched to linebacker.
+He was selected as Big Eight Lineman of the week in October 1968 after a game against Iowa State, and after the season as AP All-Big Eight Second Team Defensive.
+In December 1968 he was selected for the California all-opponents team, together with teammate Mike Montler, to play in the Hula Bowl as part of the South team.
 He also played for the West team in the All-America football game together with Mike Montler.

 Professional career

-In the 1969 NFL draft he was chosen as 84th in the fourth round by the Denver Broncos where he played as a guard.
+In the 1969 NFL/AFL draft he was chosen as 84th overall in the fourth round by the Denver Broncos where he played as a guard.
 In November 1969 he was injured with a hamstring-injury.
 In April 1970 he re-signed with the Broncos together with John Johnson, Al Giffin, Alan Pastrana and Wandy Williams.
 He again suffered a knee-injury in October 1970.
 Also in November 1971 was he carried of the field with a knee-injury.
 In July 1972 he re-signed with the Denver Broncos together with Mike Current.
 In the summer of 1975 he underwent surgery for his knee but didn't return to pro football afterwards.
-He played 74 games in which he started 26 for the Denver Broncos.
+He played 74 games, of which he started 26 for the Denver Broncos.